Starts from: Lukla

-Shaded by rhododendron trees, the path leads gradually down to the river once again and crosses another airy suspension bridge.
-An hour’s walking from here brings us to Pangboche, an excellent viewpoint for Aama Dablam.
+Shaded by rhododendron trees, the path leads gradually down to the river once again to another airy suspension bridge.
+An hour’s walking from here brings us to Pangboche, an excellent viewpoint for Aaama Dablam.
 Contouring up the valley side, re-cross the river and turn up the Imja valley to reach the picturesque farming village of Dingboche.

 DAY 09: Acclimatization

 This is an important phase of the expedition.
 Dingboche is a good location for acclimatization.
 The team leader will organize daily outings to the adjacent hills with the aim of providing gradual acclimatization.
 Walk some of the nearby hills in order to slowly increase exposure to altitude.
-Follow the regime that you have previously found most suitable, in order to give you maximum acclimatization before arriving at Base Camp.
+Follow the regime that you have previously found most suitable, in order to give you maximum acclimatization before arrive in base camp.